Introduction to Online Control: Nonstochastic System Identification

 As a first step, we consider the question of whether the system matrices $A,B$ can be recovered from observations over the state, without regard to the actual cost of control.

-The method below for achieving this learns the system matrices by using a random control.
-Specifically, at each step the control $\mathbf{u}_t$ will be randomly selected from a Rademacher distribution, as per Algorithm \ref{alg:sys-id-mom}.
+The method below to achieve this learns the system matrices by using a random control.
+Specifically, at each step the control $\mathbf{u}_t$ will be randomly selected from a Rademacher distribution, according to Algorithm \ref{alg:sys-id-mom}.